Here's the housing! At least the walnut board I will make it out of.

 Outer holes are cut, now to drill through for the sockets.

-Through cut holes are complete, now to decide how to cut away from the back so that the sockets will fit.
+Through cut holes are complete, now to decide how to cut away from the

 Here I have drawn where I need cuts for the sockets and the circuitboard.